-Even as a child in Brooklyn, New York, Joan Berkowitz (b.
-1931) loved science.
+Even as a child in Brooklyn, New York, Joan Berkowitz (1931–2020) loved science.
 As a young student, she carried out a particularly impressive project on weather systems that earned the highest praise from her teacher, who proclaimed she was destined to be a scientist.

 After attending Swarthmore College in Pennsylvania and graduating in 1952 with a bachelor’s degree in chemistry, Berkowitz decided to pursue graduate studies in physical chemistry.
 She set her sights on Princeton University but was prevented from enrolling because Princeton did not accept women into their graduate chemistry program.
 Instead, she earned her doctorate in physical chemistry at another chemistry powerhouse: the University of Illinois.
 She went on to do postdoctoral work at Yale University.